 While there seems to be mostly anecdotal indications on the benefits or detriment of marijuana on hearing, there appear to be some logical indications as well as some seminal research that the drug might have some benefit for tinnitus.

 New Thoughts of the Origin of Tinnitus

-Dr. Thanos Tzounopoulos, Chair of Auditory Physiology within the Department of Otolaryngology at the University of Pittsburgh, was among the first researchers to suggest that the locus of tinnitus was in the brain and not the brain.
-His research suggests that tinnitus is likely caused by misfiring neurons in the auditory center of the brain, and may be caused by an imbalance between inhibitors and stimulus within the auditory sensation.
+Dr. Thanos Tzounopoulos, the Chair of Auditory Physiology in the Department of Otolaryngology at the University of Pittsburgh, has emerged as a prominent figure in tinnitus research.
+His groundbreaking work challenges the prevailing belief by suggesting that the locus of tinnitus lies within the brain, rather than the ear itself.
+Dr. Tzounopoulos proposes that tinnitus may be triggered by misfiring neurons in the auditory center of the brain, possibly arising from an imbalance between inhibitory and stimulatory signals in the auditory system.

 Naturally generated cannabinoids in the body are one of the inhibitors within the auditory center.
 In 2011, Dr. Tzounopoulos and his team published research that demonstrated exaggerated activity in the brains of mice with tinnitus.
 They also made breakthroughs in the understanding of the endocannabinoid system, which was found to control aspects of brain plasticity.
 It is this activity that reacts to marijuana as these cannabinoids are present in the marijuana.

 Dr. Tzounopoulos compares tinnitus to chronic pain and addiction, which also seem to involve plasticity in the brain and are treated with medical marijuana.
 While this does not shed light on the precise mechanism by which medical marijuana provides relief for tinnitus, it does show the components of the mechanism.